 Intermittent fasting (IF) is a method of eating that cycles between periods of fasting and eating.
 There are a few ways to do intermittent fasting.
-These include the 5:2 diet, “eat-stop-eat” method (24-hour fast), alternate-day fasting, the warrior diet, spontaneous meal skipping.
+These include the 5:2 diet, the “eat-stop-eat” method (24-hour fast), alternate-day fasting, the warrior diet, and spontaneous meal skipping.
 Other methods like 14:10 and 16:8 involve practicing IF daily.

 Daily IF is an eating pattern where you restrict foods and sweetened beverages for uninterrupted periods every day and then eat only during the remaining hours.

 By helping you eat fewer meals IF can lead to an automatic reduction in calorie consumption.
 The theory behind intermittent fasting is that depriving yourself of calories for extended periods of time forces the body to exhaust its glucose stores and start burning fat for energy.
 This encourages weight loss.
 Additionally, intermittent fasting changes hormone levels to facilitate weight loss.
 For example, your body increases growth hormone secretion that can induce and accelerate metabolism.
 The release of the fat-burning hormone called norepinephrine (noradrenaline) is also increased.

 So, IF aids weight loss in two ways: limits calorie intake and boosts metabolism.